 Queensland has been on an Indie-beer-tear in recent years.

-Now more than a quarter of our 400 members come from the Sunshine State and the state the uptick in breweries has seen increased competition and community.
-Last year our Independent Beer Awards Champion Beer was from Brisbane’s Range Brewing (which also won Champion Medium/Small Brewery) while the Sunshine Coast’s Moffatt Beach Brewing won Champion Brewpub.
+Now more than a quarter of our 400 members come from the Sunshine State and the uptick in breweries has seen increased competition and community.
+Last year our Independent Beer Awards Champion Beer was from Brisbane’s Range Brewing (which also won Champion Medium/Small Brewery) while the Sunshine Coast’s Moffat Beach Brewing won Champion Brewpub.

 But it’s not just breweries finding success.
 Last year’s Young Gun of the Year trophy was awarded to Jessica McWatt Forbes of Red Stockholm.
 The award, which is peer-nominated, recognises an individual who is under 35 years old that shows leadership, betters the industry with knowledge sharing, and drives education and awareness in a way that improves the market for all independent brewers.

 Coming up to nine years in business, McWatt Forbes co-founded Red Stockholm with Katie Burton.
 The full-service marketing agency counts independent brewers as more than a third of its business, “which we love”, she says.

 “Katie and I are both passionate about small to medium enterprise, and we are both craft beer nuts.
 What we really love about it is working side-by-side with breweries, brewers, and business owners to grow their business and keep innovating,” she explains.
 “Doing things that make them stand out from the pack.
 No two days are the same.”